Overview of Competition

 • If you are paying either by PayPal or by Bank Transfer, please ensure that the name and email address of the contestant/s is clearly shown on your payment form as provided by either PayPal or by your Bank, and in the case of a team submission, the name and email address of your agreed contact member.

-• PayPal payments are virtually instant, but Bank Transfers will take a few days to reach us, so if you are paying by Bank Transfer please email us and let us know once payment has been sent.
+• PayPal payments are virtually instant, but Bank Transfers will take a few days to reach us, so if you are paying by Bank Transfer please email us and let us know once payment has been sent and let us know the details of your payment.

 • If you have any questions, or require any assistance in making your payment then please contact us and we will respond just as fast as we can.